A solution of the generalised quantum Stein's lemma

-As in every hypothesis testing problem, in entanglement testing there are two types of errors: \begin{itemize} \item Type-I error: the state was $\rho_{AB}^{\otimes n}$, but we incorrectly guessed that it was separable. \item Type-II error: the state was separable, but we incorrectly guessed that it was $\rho_{AB}^{\otimes n}$. \end{itemize} There is clearly a trade-off between these two error probabilities: since the above events are often not equally consequential in practical applications, in asymmetric hypothesis testing one tries to minimise one of the two while keeping the other at most equal to $\e\in (0,1)$.
+As in every hypothesis testing problem, in entanglement testing there are two types of errors: \begin{itemize} \item Type-I error: the state was $\rho_{AB}^{\otimes n}$, but we incorrectly guessed that it was separable. \item Type-II error: the state was separable, but we incorrectly guessed that it was $\rho_{AB}^{\otimes n}$. \end{itemize} There is clearly a trade-off between the probabilities of these two errors occurring: since the above events are often not equally consequential in practical applications, in asymmetric hypothesis testing one tries to minimise one of the two while keeping the other at most equal to $\e\in (0,1)$.
 When this is done, the minimised probability usually decays \emph{exponentially fast} to zero as a function of $n$, the number of available copies.
 The \emph{coefficients} governing these exponential decays are known as error exponents.
 The rate of decay of the type-II error probability is usually called the \deff{Stein exponent}, while the rate of decay of the type-I error probability is known as the \deff{Sanov exponent}.
-In formula,
+Formally,